Pro/dkim-exchange/README.md

 This Transport Agent is fully tested under Exchange 2010 SP3 with Windows Server 2008 R2.

 Other Service Pack versions need to be compiled separately.
-See https://github.com/Pro/dkim-exchange/issues/5 Please send me the .dll's mentioned at the end of this document so I can recompile the DKIM signer.
+See Issue #5 Please send me the .dll's mentioned at the end of this document so I can recompile the DKIM signer.

 ### Exchange 2007